Lessons (with me at my Ranch):

 Stock Dog Training

-I specialised in training working stock dogs for everyday work of livestock.
+I specialised in training working stock dogs for everyday work of livestock (Cattle, Sheep, Goats, Pigs, Chicken, etc.).

-I offer stock dog training on sheep and cattle for stock dog breeds in form of individual lessons, clinics, One-Day-Workshops, training your dog, as well as clinics with external trainers from Europe, USA and other countries.
+I offer stock dog training on sheep and cattle for stock dog breeds in form of one-on-one lessons, clinics, One-Day-Workshops, training of your dog, as well as clinics with external trainers from Europe, USA and other countries.

 I will help you start and work your stock dog and will be there for you, if problems occure or will test, if your dog will work stock (must be a stock dog breed!).
 You might also let me train your dog from start to finish.